Ask one person to volunteer and say one letter of the alphabet, eg Y.

 Reverso G-H-O-S-T: Players are allowed to add a letter before the string, instead of after, ie words can be built in either direction.
 This makes the game a little more magical.
 For example, Y-O-U may now become A-Y-O-U and then B-A-Y-O-U.

 Super-Duper G-H-O-S-T: A player is permitted to add a letter anywhere within the growing string of letters.
 For example, the fragment E-R-A may be expanded by offering B-E-R-A, E-R-A-D, E-B-R-A, or E-R-M-A. Daniel Asimov is credited with having invented this version.
-It was played by his circle of mathematics grad student friends at University of California, Berkeley.
+It was played by his circle of mathematics grad student friends at the University of California, Berkeley.

 Spook: One at a time, individuals add one letter to a pool of letters rather than a specific string of letters.
 Therefore, no fixed order is assumed.
-Each player is challenged to add one letter (after the 3rd letter is added) to the pool and avoid completing a letter pool which can be ordered to form a word.
+Each player is challenged to add one letter (after the 3rd letter is added) to the pool and avoid completing a letter pool that can be ordered to form a word.
 For example, with the pool A-B-F-L-S-U, an individual would be unwise to add H because this pool would form the word BASHFUL.
 However, a person adding B could cite the word FLASHBULB if challenged.

 Ghost Hecklers: Individuals who have been eliminated (a GHOST) are permitted to distract or heckle those who are still playing the game.
 If an active player talks or responds to a GHOST they too will be eliminated from the game.
 This version will accelerate the pace of the game.

-Take a look at Four Letter Word to enjoy a simpler highly-interactive alphabetic game.
+Take a look at Four Letter Word to enjoy a simpler highly interactive alphabetic game.

 You Might Also Like...